ISTGLMA/KnightZip/README.md

 Yes as with anything I release, it is **100%** safe.
 If someone is asking you to download or even buy it from them or any external source, don't as you are likely being scammed or redirected to something potentially harmful. **Please only download from this page!**

 # Should you use it?
 That all depends on you, however, do I **RECOMMEND** it?
-Yes, without a doubt I do.
+Yes, without a doubt.